Albert Oehlen: Work

 In Oehlen's recent work, flat, figurative cut-outs-all the products of computer-aided design (CAD), and gestural strokes of oil paint trade places in the service of collage.
 In his recent Finger Paintings, color-blocked advertisements are an extension of the canvas, providing fragmented, readymade surfaces for Oehlen's visceral markings, made with his hands, as well as brushes, rags, and spray-cans.

-In 2014 Skarstedt Gallery, New York hosted Oehlen' "Fabric Paintings" exhibition, featuring fourteen of the twenty paintings made from 1992 to 1996, and mostly kept in his studio.
-In 2015 Oehlen had his first major New York exhibition, "Albert Oehlen: Home and Garden" at the New Museum of Contemporary Art a self-portraits selection from 1980s and 1990s.
+In 2014 Skarstedt Gallery, New York hosted Oehlen's "Fabric Paintings" exhibition, featuring fourteen of the twenty paintings made from 1992 to 1996, and mostly kept in his studio.
+In 2015 Oehlen had his first major New York exhibition, "Albert Oehlen: Home and Garden" at the New Museum of Contemporary Art, a self-portraits selection from the 1980s and 1990s.

 Music

 In the 1990s, Oehlen briefly ran his own independent label, Leiterwagen, putting out experimental electronica.
 Since the late 1990s Oehlen has played in the bands Red Krayola and Van Oehlen.
 References to music are frequent in his paintings and drawings.
 His artwork is on CDs by Gastr del Sol, Arthur Russell, and Brooklyn-based band Child Abuse.